Einfaldlega-Hugmyndir/SoftwareDevelopmentGuidelines/readme.md

 - Check out our [examples](#11-examples).

 ### 1.3.
 Other resources
-- [Compute](https://github.com/cadia-lvl/compute) for information about the cluster (called Terra) at LVL.
+- [Compute](https://github.com/cadia-lvl/compute) for information about the cluster (called Terra) at Cadia-LVL.
 - [SÍM guidelines](SIM_software_development_standards.pdf) for writing and delivering software.
-- [Icelandic NLP resources](https://cadia-lvl.github.io/icelandic-NLP-resources/) to get an overview of existing icelandic resources.
+- [Icelandic Natural Language Processing (Language Technology) resources](https://cadia-lvl.github.io/icelandic-NLP-resources/) to get an overview of existing icelandic resources.
-- [Máltækni fyrir íslensku](https://icelandic-lt.gitlab.io/) - (in Icelandic) overview of language resources from the Language Technology for Icelandic 2019-2023
+- [Máltækni fyrir íslensku](https://icelandic-lt.gitlab.io/) - (in Icelandic) overview of language technology resources from the Language Technology for Icelandic 2019-2023 Project

 ### 1.4.
 Deliverables
 The [SÍM guidelines](SIM_software_development_standards.pdf) define the deliverable types APP, MOD, ADD-ON, WEB and RES.

-These types are quite abstract and LVL does not deliver all of them.
+These types are quite abstract and EFHM does not deliver all of them.
 Due to this we further break down these deliverables to offer more concrete guidelines:
 - UI (webpage, mobile, browser-plugin) = WEB, APP or ADD-ON
 - Server (restful webserver) = WEB